emilybache/Parrot-Refactoring-Kata/PHP/README.md

 ## Static Analysis

-PHPStan is used to run static analysis checks.
+PHPStan is used to run static analysis checks:

 ```shell script
 composer phpstan